Sunday, May 6, 2012

 Yankees 10, Royals 4.
 The series is split.
 Not good enough, but it could have been considerably worse.

-The Yankees come home, have tomorrow off, and start a 3-game home series against the first-place Tampa Bay Rays.
+The Yankees come home, have tomorrow off, and start a 3-game home series against the 1st-place Tampa Bay Rays.
 Anything less than 2 out of 3 is unacceptable.